bxdoan/bxdoan/README.md

 <div align="center">

-> Our lives begin to end the day we become silent about things that matter.
+> Whatever the mind of man can conceive and believe, it can achieve.

-> — Martin Luther King Jr. —
+> — Napoleon Hill —

 </div>